fuankarion/Vision17/Lab3-Latex-Tutorial/Readme.md

 ### Linux

-Use the package manager, for example in Ubuntu ´apt-get install texlive´
+Use the package manager to retrive LaTeX base packes, for example in Ubuntu and similar dirstibutions ´apt-get install texlive´

 You might also want to install an editor like: